Modeling of Fluctuations in Dynamical Optoelectronic Device Simulations within a Maxwell-Density Matrix Langevin Approach: Simulation

-In the following, we present simulation results for a \SI{4}{\milli\meter} long double-metal THz QCL with a free spectral range (FSR) of \SI{9.94}{\giga\hertz}.
-The intensity spectrum of the THZ HFC at \SI{3.5}{\tera\hertz} with a mode spacing of 5 FSR is illustrated in Fig.~\ref{fig:mb-results}(a).
-The THz QCL emits a broadband HFC with a cavity repetition rate of \SI{49.7}{\giga\hertz}.
-In Fig.~\ref{fig:mb-results}(b), the temporal evolution of the intensity at the facet and the calculated instantaneous frequency are depicted.
-We can identify a regular field pattern, which shows a periodic repetition with five times the RT.
-Here, only the three strongest modes are involved in the temporal evolution of the instantaneous frequency, as their intensities are of similar magnitude and contribute mostly to the overall comb emission power.
-To specify the degree of coherence of the obtained HFC and for comparison with the experimental findings, we investigate the RF spectrum using an observation time window of \SI{2}{\micro\second}.
+To specify the degree of coherence of the obtained HFC and for comparison with the experimental findings, we investigate the radio frequency (RF) spectrum using an observation time window of $\SI{2}{\upmu\second}$.
 The obtained simulation results are shown in Fig.~\ref{fig:RF-RIN}(a), and the clear appearance of the harmonic beatnote proves the purity of the harmonic state.
 The linewidth is substantially below the numerical frequency resolution of \SI{500}{\kilo\hertz}, which is confirmed by the zoom on the extremely narrow harmonic beatnote in the inset of Fig.~\ref{fig:RF-RIN}(a).
 In addition, we can identify sub-beatnotes, which arise due to the beating of the center mode with the sub-comb lines.
 These sub-comb lines are generated by FWM processes, where the strong harmonic sidemodes act as pump modes and generate weak sidebands with a frequency spacing of 1 FSR from the corresponding pump modes.
 As can be seen in Fig.~\ref{fig:mb-results}(a), the intensities of the sub-modes are at least $\sim 5$ orders of magnitude smaller than those of the pump modes.

-To further analyze the noise characteristics of the THz QCL HFC setup, we calculate the relative intensity noise (RIN) for the total output power and for the power of the five harmonic comb lines contributing mostly to the HFC emission.
+To further analyze the noise characteristics of the THz QCL HFC setup, we calculate the relative intensity noise (RIN) for the total output power and for the power of the five harmonic comb lines contributing most to the HFC emission.
 Here, the RIN spectrum can be calculated by